MSEL General Competition Rules

 2.7.1.
 Clean Game Accounts

-Players serving long-term suspensions/bans are prohibited from participating in all Middle School Esports League events –even on alternate game accounts– for an entire calendar year.
+Players currently serving short-term game account bans/suspensions are prohibited from participating in Middle School Esports League events, even on alternate game accounts, until the suspension/ban is over.

 2.7.2.
 Game Connections

 All players taking part in Middle School Esports League tournaments are required to have an active game account for the tournament they’re participating in connected to their Generation Esports account.
-All game connection information shown on a team’s roster must match the names used in-game.
+All game connection information shown on an Organization's roster must match the names used in-game.
 Mismatching display names (gamertags) that cannot be verified by MSEL staff will not be allowed to participate in an official match and must not be present in a game lobby.

 In certain cases, mismatching names will be permitted to play, granted they correct their Game Connection in real time if MSEL staff can verify the overall game account is correct using Steam ID, Epic ID, or other similar unique account identifiers.
 (Identifiers must be data directly accessible to MSEL staff; email screenshots are insufficient)